Investing in a new bed can be expensive, especially if you’re shopping for a mattress, a bed frame, and new bedding to match!

 Prioritize Your Sleep Quality with Parachute

 No matter which bed size you choose, it’s wise to invest in a high-quality mattress designed with healthy, ergonomic sleep in mind.
-Parachute’s Eco Comfort Mattress features increased firmness in the middle for back support.
+Parachute’s Eco Mattress features increased firmness in the middle for back support.
 There are softer regions at the top and bottom for pressure point relief, so you can set yourself up for better sleep for years to come!